tvirus-01/Cross-platform-shopinglist-app/readme.md

 	Nothing special just for fun.

-	Like it then like it, don't like it then follow.
+	If you like it then press star icon, if you don't like it then press follow button ;)
 </span>